aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/datasources/mass_spring_ds_11.rst

     $ [Information - LoggerBroker.cpp:152]: Time [0:0]:1000000
     ...

-Open another terminal and check that the OPCUA records are being updated with the application data, by running another MARTe2 application.
+Open another terminal and check that the OPCUA records are being updated with the application data by running another MARTe2 application.

 .. code-block:: bash